 Another approach, that can provide better penetration, is to inject material in the form of a solid, cryogenic pellet.
 The exposure to the plasma causes the pellet to ablate and deposit its content along its trajectory.
-The ablation can be made more efficient by shattering the pellet into smaller shards before it enters the plasma.
-This shattered pellet injection (SPI) technique has been chosen as the baseline for the disruption mitigation system at ITER [3].
+However, if a large amount of material is injected in the form of a single pellet, a part of the pellet might pass through the plasma unablated, reducing the assimilation and potentially damaging the opposite wall [3].
+To avoid this problem, the ablation can be made more efficient by shattering the pellet into smaller shards before it enters the plasma.
+This shattered pellet injection (SPI) technique has been chosen as the baseline for the disruption mitigation system at ITER [4].
+This choice was a result of successful pioneering work on this concept at DIII-D [5], and has also stimulated experimental work in recent years [6-9].